jesusxambro/pokeExpress/README.md

-# Jesus Ambrocio CSC 570I Web Services
+# Poke Express Backend API
 This project is a simple RESTful API built in Express.js, Prisma ORM, SQLite, and Typescript.
 ## Installation
 1. This project requires [Node](https://nodejs.org/en) to be installed.
 It is offered in many operating systems.